Security of the Fischlin Transform in Quantum Random Oracle Model: Proof of Post Quantum Security of the Fischlin Transform

+Second, we \emph{symmetrize} the resulting state over permutations of these $m$ registers (Equation~\eqref{eq:sym}).
+The post-conditioning state is not independent across registers, so we cannot apply Chernoff directly.
+Symmetrization is the substitute: it ensures the state lies in the subspace $W^m_n$ (where at least $n$ of the $m$ registers are in state $|{+^\ell}\rangle$), which is closed under permutations.
+For any such symmetric state, Lemma~\ref{lem:measure} gives a lower bound on the probability of obtaining $0^\ell$ when measuring any single register; and, crucially, the post-measurement state remains in the same class of subspace $W^{m-1}_{n-1}$, so the bound applies recursively to each subsequent register.

+Third, this recursive structure defines a \emph{martingale}.
+Let $X_i$ indicate whether measuring the $i$-th register yields $0^\ell$, and let $Z_i = \mathbb{E}[X_i \mid X_{<i}]$ be the conditional expectation, which Lemma \ref{lem:measure} lower-bounds at each step.
+The sum $\hat{Z}_i = \sum_{j \le i}(Z_j - X_j)$ is a martingale with bounded differences $|\hat{Z}_i - \hat{Z}_{i-1}| \le 1$, so the Azuma--Hoeffding inequality (Lemma~\ref{azuma definition}) applies.
+Combined with the lower bound on the cumulative mean $\mu' = \sum_i Z_i$ from Lemma~\ref{lem:cum-mean-bound}, this gives: conditioned on prover success and extractor failure, the database contains at least $\eta \approx \mu'$ registers in state $|0^\ell\rangle$ with high probability.
+Since $\eta > \mu$ under our parameter choices, this contradicts the upper tail bound of Lemma~\ref{lem:simple-tail-bound}, completing the argument.

 The most involved part of the proof is now done.
 We lift the result to general malicious provers in \cref{sec:lift-to-general-prover}.
-The proof of the main lifting theorem, \cref{thm:genprover}, involves decomposing a prover's final state according to when it has first queried an input starting with a fixed commitment vector.
+This can be done by decomposing a general prover's final state according to when it has first queried an input starting with a fixed commitment vector.
 As the relevant part of the compressed oracle database is untouched before that query, we can \emph{post-select} on that query with input starting with a fixed commitment vector actually being made, without query cost.
-This allows the application of the result for deterministic provers.
+This allows the application of the result for deterministic provers to bound the probability of prover success and extractor failure \emph{conditioned} on a fixed commitment vector.

-\subsubsection{Prover and Extractor Definitions}
+\subsubsection{Prover and Extractor Definitions.}

-We first describe how the prover and extractor work in our analysis for QROM-extractability of the Fischlin Transform described in Definition \ref{Fischlin Protocol}.
+We describe how the prover and extractor work in our analysis for QROM-extractability of the Fischlin Transform described in Definition \ref{Fischlin Protocol}.
 While it is obviously important for the security of the NIZK that not all transcripts are valid, we will only explicitly keep track of the part of the compressed oracle register that corresponds to transcripts that are accepted by the \sigp-verifier, as this turns out to be sufficient for extractability.